Support - Center for Cybersecurity and Cyber Operations

 - If you see this error: "Remote image ... is lacking a base version, it needs to be retagged with trunk/distrib/retag_all.py" run update-labtainer.sh (from the labtainer-student directory) to update your distribution.

-- If the "labtainer" (or start.py) commands do not do anything, your installation has been corrupted.
+- If updates fail or nothing seems to work, your installation may have been corrupted.
 You can recover from that as follows:

 - Get updates by running labtainer/setup_scripts/update-designer.sh